katie-hu/Crisis_Response/README.md

 #### Data Source Credits
-We'd like to thank the City of San Diego for having an open data portal that allowed us the data to create this project.
+Thank you to the City of San Diego that provided the open data platform for the sources used for this project.